Oluwamuyiwa01/Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model/README.md

 ## Overview.

-I designed this project, titled Deep Learning-Based Static Sign Language Recognition Model, to assist the deaf and hard-of-hearing in basic communication.
-The system captures and classifies static hand gestures using a convolutional neural network (CNN) trained on a self-generated dataset.
-Key components include a data acquisition module using a webcam, preprocessing techniques for noise reduction and segmentation, feature extraction using CNNs, and model testing for performance tuning.
-The model can serve as both an educational tool and a foundational communication aid.
+This project, titled "Deep Learning-Based Static Sign Language Recognition Model," was designed to assist the deaf and hard-of-hearing in basic communication.
+The system captures and classifies static hand gestures using a Convolutional Neural Network (CNN) trained on a self-generated dataset.
+Key components include a data acquisition module using a webcam, preprocessing techniques for noise reduction and segmentation, feature extraction using CNNs, and model evaluation for performance tuning.
+The model serves as both an educational tool and a foundational communication aid.
 ## Data Collection and Preprocessing.
 * Type: Image dataset of static hand signs.
 * Number of classes: 12.